blockwatch-cc/tezos-api/README.md

 TzStats - API Documentation
 ============================

-This is the markdown documentation for the TzStats Indexer API.
-Build with `hugo`
+This is the markdown documentation for the TzStats Indexer API, a blockchain explorer supported by [Blockwatch Data](https://blockwatch.cc).

 ### Setup and Write

+Builds require `hugo`

 ```
 brew install hugo